ajinkyababar/System-Design/client-server.md

 - **Security** (sensitive data stays on the server)
 - **Reliability** (servers can be monitored and maintained independently)

-This sounds simple, but there’s a big question: ***How does the client even know where to find the server?***
+This sounds simple, but there’s a big question: ***How is the client even aware of the server's location?***